Cataract and Post Op Information

 September 2025 (Communication from the ICB):

-- When referring, please ask all patients to double check their details to ensure your referrals include their government held name, DOB and address.
+Double check patient personal information: Your referrals must include their government held name, DOB and address.
 This is because the data on your referral MUST match the NHS held data.
 As an example, does the NHS/Government know this person as “William” rather than “Bill”?

-- Even if a patient is unsuitable (i.e hard of hearing) for the autonomous phone call (DORA), the GOS 18 referral is to be emailed to the SPoA.
-Optometrists are to have the provider choice conversation with the patient.
-Then on the GOS 18, state the patient is unsuitable for DORA and provide the preferred provider (see Step 5 in the Referral Instructions)
+If a patient is unsuitable (i.e hard of hearing/unable to participate in English) for the autonomous phone call (DORA): The referral is still to go via SPoA.
+Optometrists are to have the patient choice conversation and state on the referral the patient is unsuitable for DORA and provide the preferred provider (see Step 5 in the Referral Instructions).

 Hospitals outside of Hampshire, including Bournemouth

-Cataract patients residing in Hampshire, but wishing to be seen elsewhere in England should still be referred via the SPoA, but will not be able to use the AI assistant.
-In such instances Optometrists will need to complete the choice discussion in practice and the chosen surgical provider will need to be indicated on the referral email
+Patients residing in Hampshire, but wishing to be seen elsewhere in England should still be referred via the SPoA, but will not be directed to DORA.
+Optometrists will need to have the patient choice conversation and the choosen provider will need to be indicated on the referral email.

 Post-Cataract Information